linpengcheng/PurefunctionPipelineDataflow/doc/Intel_RISC_V.md

-  x86 CPUs are poorly implemented, too complex and bloated, high power consumption, high heat, it's best to use RISC-V plus x86 compatibility layer (or x86 CPUs), and enter the PC and the Internet of Things at the same time as the technological innovation, a three-in-one, Intel is also ready to spend $2 billion to acquire the high-performance RISC-V Intel was also ready to spend $2 billion to acquire SiFive, a leading high-performance RISC-V vendor, but unfortunately SiFive didn't want to sell.
+  x86 CPUs are poorly implemented, too complex and bloated, high power consumption, high heat, it's best to use RISC-V plus x86 compatibility layer (or x86 CPUs), and enter the PC and the Internet of Things at the same time as the technological innovation, a three-in-one, Intel was also ready to spend $2 billion to acquire SiFive, a leading high-performance RISC-V vendor, but unfortunately SiFive didn't want to sell.
 It would have been too time-consuming for Intel to design RISC-V from scratch on its own, and it would have lost the business opportunity, so it had to build SoC by adapting x86 CPUs.